nccgroup/xendbg/README.md

 # xendbg - A modern Xen debugger

-`xendbg` is a feature-complete reference implementation of a modern Xen VMI debugger, superseding Xen's own ancient, limited, and rarely-maintained [`gdbsx`](https://github.com/mirage/xen/tree/master/tools/debugger/gdbsx).
+`xendbg` is a feature-complete reference implementation of a modern Xen VMI debugger, superseding Xen's own limited and rarely-maintained [`gdbsx`](https://github.com/mirage/xen/tree/master/tools/debugger/gdbsx).
 It can debug both paravirtualized (PV) and hardware virtualized (HVM) guests, and provides both a standalone REPL and an LLDB server mode.